-In case of code examples for an individual sensor, only that specific sensor will be shown in the drop-down menu b.
+Once the EVK is connected, the SELECT A SENSOR drop-down menu will be populated with a list a. of available sensor devices b.
 Select a sensor to set it in the firmware.
 Additionally, the visualization is initialized for data acquisition, and a toast notification is displayed if the sensor is successfully set.
-See Table 4 for details on data illustration c.
+See Table 4 for details on data illustration

+In case of code examples for an individual sensor, only that specific sensor will be shown Note: in the drop-down menu c.
 Press Read to start data acquisition.
 A toast notification will be displayed, and the visualizations will be continuously updated.
 The most recent data values are also displayed below the plot